 “A little later, with ammunition critically low and the supply lines cut off, Sgt.
 Basilone, at great risk of his life and in the face of continued enemy attack, battled his way through enemy lines with urgently needed shells for his gunners, thereby contributing in large measure to the virtual annihilation of a Japanese regiment.”

-Newly promoted to Gunnery Sergeant Basilone, CMH, USMC, he was sent home for publicity tours, using his celebrity status.
-He wasn’t happy.
+The newly-promoted Gunnery Sergeant John Basilone, CMH, USMC, was sent home for publicity tours.
+But Basilone wasn’t happy.
 Like many soldiers, Basilone disliked celebrity and hero-worship.
-Like many Marines, he said as much.
 Within months, he requested re-assignment to the Pacific.
 The Corps refused, offering a commission and a safe posting stateside.

 His national war bond tour had earned him ticker-tape parades, newsreel coverage, and a spot in Life magazine, but he wanted to be in the front line with his fellow Marines.
 He reportedly said, “I’m just a plain soldier and want to stay one.
 I ain’t no officer and I ain’t no museum piece.
 I belong back with my outfit.”